eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

     ...

+## Attributes

 The mentioned attributes `persistent-id` and `entitlement` are configured in the Shibboleth configuration.
 Modify/add others as required in `/etc/shibboleth/attribute-map.xml`.
 Do not forget to restart Shibboleth if you make any changes to its configuration.

+Restart Shibboleth:

+    $ sudo systemctl restart shibd

+## Service Provider Registration in Identity Federation

+Register your SP in your identity federation, or in your IdP.
+The metadata URL is typically `https://yourdomain/Shibboleth.sso/Metadata`.